 Lead and copper enter drinking water primarily through plumbing materials.
-In the Portland area, lead in drinking water is primarily a result of household plumbing materials, especially in homes built or plumbed between 1970 and 1985 with copper pipes and lead solder.
+In the Portland area, lead in drinking water is primarily a result of household plumbing materials, especially when built or plumbed between 1970 and 1985 with copper pipes and lead solder.

 The Portland Water Bureau’s corrosion control treatment reduces corrosion in plumbing by adding sodium hydroxide, which increases the pH of the water.
-This pH treatment can reduce the presence of lead in tap water by more than half.
+Corrosion treatment has reduced the presence of lead in tap water by more than half.

-Twice each year the Portland Water Bureau and regional water providers in the Bull Run service area monitor for lead and copper in tap water from a sample group of more than 100 homes.
-These are homes in the Bull Run service area where the plumbing is known to contain lead solder, which is more likely to contribute to elevated lead levels.
-These houses represent a worst-case scenario for lead in water.
+Twice each year the Portland Water Bureau and regional water providers in the Bull Run service area to monitor the effectiveness of corrosion control for lead and copper in tap water by testing a sample group of more than 100 homes.
+These are homes in the Bull Run service area where the plumbing is known to contain copper pipes and lead solder, which is more likely to contribute to elevated lead levels.
+These homes represent a worst-case scenario for lead in water.

-Samples are collected after the water has been standing in the household plumbing for more than 6 hours.
-If lead levels exceed 15 parts per billion*, the action level established by the Environmental Protection Agency, in more than 90% of these homes, the Portland Water Bureau notifies its customers and performs outreach and education to those most at-risk for lead exposure.
+Sample collection instructions for the homeowners follow EPA-recommended procedures.
+Samples are collected by the homeowners after the water has been standing in the household plumbing for more than 6 hours.
+When samples are returned to the Water Bureau, they are put through a screening process to ensure they meet the regulatory requirements before being sent to the lab.
+This ensures that the results from all the samples analyzed by the lab will be used to determine compliance with the Lead and Copper Rule and will not be invalidated due to sampling issues.
+If lead levels are over 15 parts per billion*, the action level established by the Environmental Protection Agency to monitor the effectiveness of corrosion treatment, in more than 10% of these homes, the Portland Water Bureau notifies its customers and performs outreach and education to those most at-risk for lead exposure.